danog/MadelineProto/README.md

     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#hasplugin-class-string-eventhandler-class-bool" name="hasPlugin">Check if a certain event handler plugin is installed: hasPlugin</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/channels.checkUsername.html" name="channels.checkUsername">Check if a username is free and can be assigned to a channel/supergroup: channels.checkUsername</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#haseventhandler-bool" name="hasEventHandler">Check if an event handler instance is present: hasEventHandler</a>
+    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#hasadmins-bool" name="hasAdmins">Check if has admins: hasAdmins</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#hasreportpeers-bool" name="hasReportPeers">Check if has report peers: hasReportPeers</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#isarrayoralike-mixed-var-bool" name="isArrayOrAlike">Check if is array or similar (traversable && countable && arrayAccess): isArrayOrAlike</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#peerisset-mixed-id-bool" name="peerIsset">Check if peer is present in internal peer database: peerIsset</a>